julnicolas/enginereering_notes/kubernetes/control_plane.md

         - pod management (pod controller) responsible of noticing and reacting when pods go down
-        - node management (node controller) responsible of noticing and reacting when pods go down
+        - node management (node controller) responsible of noticing and reacting when nodes go down
         - EndPointSlice management (EndPointSlice controller) populates endpoint-slice objects to provide a link between services and pods